Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 I distributed the app's URL to my friends and family members in order for them to test the app's fundamental math features (mobiles, laptops, etc.)

-* All maths functions implemented are working perfectly
+* All maths functions implemented are working perfectly.

 *	Bugs